CSS Alabama: Construction

 Alabama's British-made ordnance consisted of six muzzle-loading, broadside, 32-pounder naval smoothbores (three firing to port and three firing to starboard) and two larger and more powerful pivot cannons.
 The pivot cannons were placed fore and aft of the main mast and positioned roughly amidships along the deck's center line.
 From those positions, they could be rotated to fire across the port or starboard sides of the cruiser.
-The fore pivot cannon was a heavy, long-range 100-pounder, 7-inch bore (178 mm) Blakely rifled muzzle-loader; the aft pivot cannon a large, 8-inch (203 mm) smoothbore.
+The fore pivot cannon was a heavy, long-range 100-pounder, 7-inch-bore (178 mm) Blakely rifled muzzleloader; the aft pivot cannon a large, 8-inch (203 mm) smoothbore.

 The new Confederate cruiser was powered by both sail and by a two-cylinder John Laird Sons and Company 300 hp horizontal steam engine, driving a single, Griffiths-type, twin-bladed brass screw.
 (Note: At the time a cylinder was also called an engine.
-Therefore, the machinery involved, which had two cylinders, could also be referred to as a pair of engines as often found in literature.)
+Therefore, the machinery involved, which had two cylinders, could also be referred to as a pair of engines, which description is often found in sources.)

-It was possible to raise (or lower) the telescopic funnel by means of chains.
-This in order to be able to disguise the fact it was a steamer.
+The telescopic funnel could be raised or lowered by chains to disguise the fact that the vessel was a steamer.

 With the screw retracted using the stern's brass lifting gear mechanism, Alabama could make up to ten knots under sail alone and 13.25 kn when her sail and steam power were used together.